 Notice: Users may be experiencing issues with displaying some pages on stanfordhealthcare.org.
 We are working closely with our technical teams to resolve the issue as quickly as possible.
 Thank you for your patience.

-Getting ready for bed means more than turning down the sheets.
-Sleep experts know that there are many things that affect how well you sleep.
-Making behavior and lifestyle changes improves your overall sleep quality and the time it takes to fall asleep.
-These changes do this without the side effects that sleep medicines can cause.
-Perhaps most importantly, these improvements last over time.
+Making behavior and lifestyle changes can improve your overall sleep quality and help you fall asleep faster.
+These changes don’t have the side effects that sleep medicines can cause.
+And the improvements last longer over time.

-Some people use alcohol to help them sleep, but that's not a good idea.
-At first, drinking alcohol may make you sleepy and help you fall asleep.
+Avoiding alcohol before bed.
+Drinking alcohol may make you sleepy.
 But when you drink alcohol, you are more likely to wake up later in the night and have a hard time falling back asleep.
-This can leave you feeling tired the next day.

-Progressive muscle relaxation, for example, may help you if you lie in bed with your mind racing.
+Doing relaxation exercises.
+For example, you can try progressive muscle relaxation.
+This may help if you lie in bed with your mind racing.